sblisesivdin/wikepage/language-pack/readme.txt

-Cyrocom Wikisite/Personal site Builder
+Wikisite/Personal/Blog Site Builder
-WIKEPAGE Version 2006.1 Opus 6 (Code: Fermi-Dirac)
+WIKEPAGE Version 2006.2a Opus 10 (Code: Maxwell-Boltzmann)
 -----------------------------------------------------------------------------------------
-Wiki is a kind of knowledge sharing formation.
 Wikepage is a wiki-standart, easy to use and small wiki software derived from Tipiwiki2 (http://tipiwiki.sourceforge.net/).
 Wikepage has some security features that Tipiwiki does not have, like password protected structure, and 4 patched important security flaw, table support, upload support, multilanguage and multisite support...etc...

 Wikepage has two modes:

--Wiki Mode: Pages can change without entering password.
+-Wiki Mode: Pages and Blog entries can change without entering password.
--Personal Mode: Pages can change only with entering password.
+-Personal Mode: Pages and Blog entries can change only with entering password.

 *INSTALL:
 -Open index.php file with notepad-like pogram and change the site information, language